valeriaoshiro/pawsh/README.md

 Click [here](https://trello.com/b/YYc8hVyy/pawsh) to visit my Trello board.

 ## Next Steps:
-* Check to see if locaiton already exist before submitting
+* Check to see if location already exist before submitting
 * On the map, when the marker is clicked, I want to show information
 * I want to user to enter locations by name and autocomplete the address
 * When users add a new location, I want to confirm if the address is a valid address